-Many people think that no one uses Bing, or that Bing isn’t popular, so why would they want to advertise for their business on Bing?
+Many people think that no one uses Bing or that it isn’t popular – so why would they want to advertise for their business on Bing?
 That mindset leads to one of Bing’s greatest advantages.
 A large amount of companies don’t advertise there because they think it’s pointless.
 This leads to less competition on Bing, which in turn leads to cheaper clicks.
 So in the majority of cases, you pay less for the same search terms on Bing, than you would with Google.

 In the real world, this could playout like this:

 On top of typically having decreased cost per click, you can often get a coupon for Microsoft Advertising when you first startup.
-These coupons are often $100-$200, and usually if you work with an Google Adwords management agency, they can get you an even better coupon from their Bing account representative.
-With cheaper clicks, and a coupon to get you started, I think it’s always worth it to test out Bing Ads.
-Especially when you’re using Microsoft’s money, and not your own!
+These coupons are often $100-$200, and if you work with a Google Adwords management agency, they can get you an even better coupon from their Bing account representative.
+With cheaper clicks and a coupon to get you started, I think it’s always worth it to test out Bing Ads.
+Especially when you’re using Microsoft’s money and not your own!

 If Bing Is So Amazing, Why Would I Still Run Ads On Google?

-While it’s definitely possible to only run Bing Ads and be profitable, for most businesses, there just isn’t enough volume on Bing to drive growth.
-While Microsoft Ads has nearly 1/5th of the computer search traffic, they have a much lower share of mobile traffic.
+While it’s definitely possible to only run Bing Ads and be profitable, for most businesses there isn’t enough volume on Bing to drive growth.
+While Microsoft Ads has nearly one fifth of the computer search traffic, they have a much lower share of mobile traffic.
 Google dominates the mobile search world, and they have over 90% of the search traffic.
 In a world where people are increasingly searching on their phones, maintaining a strong presence on Google is critical.
-Now more than ever, people are shopping on their phone and they’re even making business inquiries on their phone.
+Now more than ever, people are shopping and even making business inquiries on their phone.